BSc (Hons), PhD

 I have always had an interest in sleep research stemming from a placement year during my undergraduate within the Chronobiology Core of the Division of Sleep Medicine, Harvard.
 From this, I decided to pursue research into sleep disruptions during my PhD, titled “Empirically testing the Neurocognitive model of Insomnia”.

-My research interests are adolescent sleep, sleep deprivation and performance, sleep state misperception, and sleep disorders.
+My research interests are adolescent sleep, insomnia, sleep deprivation and performance, sleep state misperception, and sleep disorders.

 To find out more about our sleep research at the SCNi please visit: SCNi - take part in our research

 To find out more about our online sleep medicine course please visit: Oxford Online Programme in Sleep Medicine